tmilne5/Trust-the-Critics/README.md

 # Trust-the-Critics (Code for Reproducibility)

 The main branch of this repository includes a cleaned up version of the code for TTC.
-This branch ("reproducible") includes the code that was run to produce the experimental results in the paper.
-By running the code in this branch with the provided random seeds and packages as in the requirements file, you should get our experimental results exactly.
+This branch ("reproducible") includes the code that was run to produce the results in Section 5 of the paper.
+By running the code in this branch with the provided random seeds and packages as in the requirements file, you should get the results from Section 5 exactly.

 A brief description of the code is included here.
 See the main branch for specifics on how datasets should be saved.